HOPE VALLEY LINE

 There is a map of the area at the station and a circular walk route from Bamford station which can be found here.

 Friends of Bamford Station

-The Friends of Bamford Station are a small but enthusiastic group of community-spirited volunteers who care about Bamford Station and their village.
+The Friends of Bamford station (FoBs) are a group of community-spirited volunteers who care about Bamford station and their village.